Bobby Mitchell

-Robert Cornelius Mitchell (June 6, 1935 – April 5, 2020) was an American professional football player who was a halfback and flanker in the National Football League (NFL) for the Cleveland Browns and the Washington Redskins.
-Mitchell became the Redskins' first African-American star after joining them in 1962, when they became the last NFL team to integrate.
-A four-time Pro Bowl selection, he was inducted into the Pro Football Hall of Fame in 1983.
+Robert Cornelius Mitchell (June 6, 1935 – April 5, 2020) was an American professional football player who was a halfback and wide receiver in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and professionally for the Cleveland Browns and Washington Redskins.
+In 1962 he was the first black player to sign with the Redskins, who were the last NFL team to racially integrate.

+After his playing career, Mitchell became an executive with Washington.
+He joined their scouting department in 1969 and was named assistant general manager in 1981, spending over 40 years with the team in total before retiring in 2002.
+He was inducted into the Pro Football Hall of Fame in 1983 and had his jersey number 49 retired by the team following his death in 2020.

 Early life

 Mitchell was born in Hot Springs, Arkansas, and attended Langston High School.
 There, he played football, basketball, and track, and was good enough at baseball to be offered a contract with the St. Louis Cardinals.